rdynsxtrs/r5bin/apache2/README.md

 version 2.2.34.
 This version supports TLS v1.2 and thus will make the web interface of the ReadyNAS work with modern browsers again.

+## Warranty
+Everything provided here is provided "as is" with no guarantees expressed or implied.
+Use at your own risk.

 ## Installation